Staying Single When: Plot

+Beach House Hotel Manager, Sarun, attended the grand opening for the hotel in Kep.
+Sarun just earned a big pay raise and can now afford to get married.
+However, he is unsure of whom to marry.

-Sarun's career has left no time for a personal life.
-The closest females have been the waitresses at the hotel (not his type) and his efficient assistant manager Somalie (the boss’ daughter) whose arranged marriage to family friend, Neang, looms large.
+Sarun's career is all-consuming, he has little free time for dating or even meeting new women.
+Other than waitresses at restaurants and the assistant manager at the hotel, Somalie, he has few women in his life.
+Somalie is already arranged to be wed to Neang, a family friend.

-So how's he going to find a wife?
-He needs help!

 Aunt Towen and Aunt Lye step in.
-They brought Sarun up after promising his mother on her deathbed they’d organise his life.
-At first they appear to have struck gold, when they introduce Sarun to a rich friend's alluring daughter Rythika.
-Sarun is instantly struck and Rythika seems to respond.
-But she turns out to be a disaster, the first of a string of girls whose loveliness matches their unsuitability.
+They lift Sarun's spirits after promising his mother on her deathbed that they would find him true love.
+At first, they appear to have struck gold when they introduce Sarun to a rich friend's alluring daughter, Rythika.
+Rythika appears to reciprocate Sarun's instant attraction.
+However, she turns out to be a disaster, marking the beginning of a series of unsuitable potential matches for Sarun.

-Sarun's accident-prone friend Otdom, maintenance man at the hotel, considers himself to be an expert in marriage - he has two lovely wives of his own.
-With the aunts’ efforts backfiring, Otdom takes it upon himself to find the perfect wife for his friend, employing increasingly desperate measures along the way.
-None succeed.
+Sarun's accident-prone friend Otdom, the maintenance man at the hotel, is a self-proclaimed expert in marriage; he has two wives of his own.
+With the aunts’ efforts backfiring, Otdom takes it upon himself to find the perfect wife for his friend, employing increasingly desperate measures along the way, but none succeed.
+Sarun takes matters into his hands, but to no avail.

-When Sarun takes matters into his own hands, he is no more successful.
-Why is this simple task of finding a wife proving so difficult?.

-Somalie watches from the sidelines, trying to help her colleague find happiness at the same time hiding misgivings about her own wedding.
-Bit by bit she falls in love with Sarun, but knows her father expects her to marry, Neang.
-For his part, whilst growing attracted to Somalie, Sarun never allows himself to think about loving her.
-He's knows she's unavailable.
+Somalie watches from the sidelines, trying to help Sarun find happiness, but at the same time hiding hesitations about her own wedding.
+Gradually, she falls in love with Sarun while she is still expected to marry Neang.
+While Sarun's attraction for Somalie begins to grow, he never allows himself to completely fall for her because of her looming marriage.

-Sarun meets Vanny who could not be more perfect for him.
-Somehow he just isn't interested.
-What on earth is wrong with him?
-When the truth dawns, that he truly loves Somalie, he realizes he has to get away from Kep before her wedding.
-If he doesn't start a new life, his heart will simply break.
+Sarun meets Vanny, who is perfect for him, but he still isn't interested.
+When it dawns on him that he truly loves Somalie, he realizes he has to flee the town of Kep before her wedding because if he sees her become the wife of another man, he will be heartbroken.

-Are Sarun and Somalie destined to live apart forever?
-Or can their love find a way to triumph ...?